bolgebrygg/MalenoV/README.md

 •	There is also inline, xline, z, training data for fault identification on the Poseidon survey

-•	The Dutch government F3 seismic dataset can also be downloaded from the same location including.
+•	The Dutch government F3 seismic dataset can also be downloaded from the same location.
 <b>This data is only 1 GB</b>

 •	Training data locations for multi facies prediction, faults and steep dips is provided